RayconBatista/RayconBatista/README.md

 Here are some ideas to get you started:

-- 🔭 I'm currently working on the AFLine website
+- 🔭 I am currently working on Creative Code
 - 🌱 I'm currently learning Flutter
-- 👯 I’m looking to collaborate on the NGestor website
+- 👯 I'm looking to collaborate on my [Portifolio](https://rayconlimabatista.com.br)
-- 🤔 I’m looking for help with Vue
+- 🤔 I’m looking for help with React/NextJs
 - 💬 Ask me about Flutter
 <!-- - 📫 How to reach me: ... -->
 - 😄 Pronouns: He / His